coldbox-modules/cbcsrf/readme.md

 ## Features

 * Ability to generate security tokens based on your session
+* Automatic token rotation when leveraging `cbauth` login and logout operations
+* Ability to on-demand rotate all security tokens for specific users
 * Leverages `cbStorages` to store your tokens in CacheBox, which can be easily distributed and clustered
 * Ability to create multiple tokens via unique reference `keys`
 * Auto-verification interceptor that will verify all non-GET operations to ensure a security token is passed via `rc` or headers